Breaking Down of Rooker-Feldman

 3 - some GREAT additional case cites in the ruling itself, like

-how the State cannot *cause* a federal violation, and then try
+how the State cannot *cause* a federal violation, and

 to prohibit litigants from seeking redress in the federal